Fort Detrick: Camp Detrick (1943–56)

-World War II and BW research (1943–45)
+World War II and Biological Warfare research (1943–45)

 During World War II, Camp Detrick and the USBWL became the site of intensive biological warfare (BW) research using various pathogens.
 This research was originally overseen by pharmaceuticals executive George W. Merck and for many years was conducted by Ira L. Baldwin, professor of bacteriology at the University of Wisconsin.
 Baldwin became the first scientific director of the labs.
 He chose Detrick Field for the site of this exhaustive research effort because of its balance between remoteness of location and proximity to Washington, D.C. – as well as to Edgewood Arsenal, the focal point of U.S. chemical warfare research.
 Buildings and other facilities left from the old airfield – including the large hangar – provided the nucleus of support needed for the startup.
 The 92 acre of Detrick Field were also surrounded by extensive farmlands that could be procured if and when the BW effort was expanded.

-The Army's Chemical Warfare Service was given responsibility and oversight for the effort that one officer described as "cloaked in the deepest wartime secrecy, matched only by … the Manhattan Project for developing the Atomic Bomb".
+The Army's Chemical Warfare Service was given responsibility and oversight for the effort that one officer described as "cloaked in the deepest wartime secrecy, matched only by ... the Manhattan Project for developing the Atomic Bomb".
 Three months after the start of construction, an additional $3 million was provided for five additional laboratories and a pilot plant.
 Lt.
 Col. Bacon was authorized 85 officers, 373 enlisted personnel, and 80 enlisted Women's Army Auxiliary Corps (WAAC) members under two WAAC officers.
 At its peak strength in 1945, Camp Detrick had 240 officers and 1,530 enlisted personnel including WACs.

 After the defeat of Japan, the researchers working at Unit 731 were given immunity from prosecution.
 In return, director Shirō Ishii provided "8,000 slides of tissue from human and animal dissections" from the experiments, which were reportedly stored at Fort Detrick.